slavesocieties/openai/next_steps.md

 HTR

--update segmentation app to return entry counts and lines per entry
+-figure out the characteristics of images that ChatGPT can transcribe reliably

+-improve (rewrite?) segmentation algo to produce this kind of data

-(-combine training data from Drive and S3 into a single bucket, make sure that color scheme of training data is consistent and corresponds to input)
+-combine training data from Drive and S3 into a single bucket, make sure that color scheme of training data is consistent and corresponds to input

--expand infrastructure to allow gpt4 api calls for text recognition
-    -can we detect and handle bad segmentation adequately?
+-add instructions and training data to transcription algo

+Production

--hook up the entire pipeline and see how widely applicable it is
+-hook up the entire pipeline

 -build lambda functions (?) that trigger when IIIF manifests (?) hit an S3 bucket
     -need all images to already be in place and trigger needs to reference them

-Production

 -built api to access all images and extracted content